For as long as I can remember, I wanted to be wealthy.

-To avoid the chance of this, you can elect to implement dollar cost averaging instead.
+To avoid the chance of this, you can elect to implement a dollar cost averaging approach instead.

 What Is Dollar Cost Averaging?

-Dollar cost averaging is simply taking your money and investing it over a period of time.
+Dollar cost averaging is simply taking your money and investing it at regular intervals over a period of time.

 Using the example from above, if you had $10,000 to invest, you could use this strategy and invest $1,000 per month for ten months.